comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

   fi
   ```

-  An `if` statement must start with `if`, followed by some commands.
+  An `if` statement must start with `if`, followed by some commands (a conditional statement).
 Those commands have to be followed by either a `;` or a new line and the word `then`.
 That must be followed by what to do when the commands result in a true statement.
 Optionally (they are in square brackets, so interpreted as optional), we can add a second set of commands with the `elif`.
 The `elif` can be repeated ('...').
 Optionally, that is followed by the `else` (without commands or `then`).
-The statement must end in `fi` ("if spelled backword--we will see this is a convention Bash uses.
+The entire `if` statement must end in `fi` ("if spelled backward--we will see this is a convention Bash uses frequently).

   The concept and structure of an `if` statement is common to all programming languages that I know.
 The <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.syntax}}">syntax</a> changes from language to language, but the concept is the same.
-How a language bounds the parts of a statement varies.
+For example, how a language bounds the parts of a statement varies.
 Bash uses `if`, `then`, `fi`; other languages use parentheses, curly-braces, or square-brackets; Python uses indentation. **Regardless of syntax, the concept is the same and important to understand.**

 * p.
 396: **test**: As above, it is important to note that the `[ expression ]` format has a single space on either side of the expression.
 See what happens if I delete the spaces on this example: